 It can be confusing for customers to decide what to order, especially for first-time customers or the ones who haven’t tried out the new specials in your menu.
 It is a good idea to have displays of your Specials on every table to attract the attention of your customers.
-Often customers end up ordering on an impulse; which can be instigated by displaying tantalising images of your dishes on the menu board.
+Often customers end up ordering on an impulse; which can be instigated by displaying tantalizing images of your dishes on the menu board.

 (ii) Give Free Samples to Upsell

 While this works better for casual or fast-food dining, it can be utilized at more formal food establishments as well.
 If you run a juice bar, place a tray of acai bowl samples at the register.
 Manage a gastro-pub?
-Encourage bar hoppers to come in for tapas by placing a member of your wait staff outside of the entrance with tasty bites of your best-seller.
+Encourage bar hoppers to come in for tapas by putting a member of your wait staff outside of the entrance with tasty bites of your best-seller.

 4. Utilize Technology for Restaurant Upselling

 A restaurant that is not utilizing Customer Data is missing out on lots of upselling opportunities.
-There is a lot of customer data that your restaurant deals with every day, such as customer details and ordering preferences, and it is important to store, analyze and utilize that data for further upselling opportunities.
+There is a lot of customer data that your restaurant deals with every day, such as customer details and ordering preferences, and it is essential to store, analyze and utilize that data for further upselling opportunities.

 (i) Upsell Online Orders